GarrettLockhart/cms-employee-tracker/README.md

 ## About The Project

-This project was built using node.js and inquirer, it is run from the command line and depending on selection will connect to a mysql database and query the information requested.
-Also takes advantage of the mysql2 npm package, and dotenv npm package.
+This project was built using node.js and inquirer, and mysql, it is run from the command line and depending on selection will connect to a mysql database and query the information requested.
+Also takes advantage of the mysql2 npm package, dotenv npm package and the console.table npm package.

 ### Built With